 ORGANIC VITICULTURE IN CHAMPAGNE

-Organic viticulture has been practiced in Champagne since the 1970s, first by seven precocious winemakers: Jacques BEAUFORT (Ambonnay), Jean BLIARD (Hautvillers), Serge FAUST (Vandières), Roger FRANSORET (Mancy), Georges LAVAL (Cumières), Yves RUFFFIN (Avenay Val d'Or), and Pierre THOMAS (Oger).
+Organic viticulture has been practiced in Champagne since the 1970s, first by seven pioneering winegrowers: Jacques BEAUFORT (Ambonnay), Jean BLIARD (Hautvillers), Serge FAUST (Vandières), Roger FRANSORET (Mancy), Georges LAVAL (Cumières), Yves RUFFFIN (Avenay Val d'Or), and Pierre THOMAS (Oger).

-It has been recognized in France since 1981 and a real craze for this method of cultivation does not appear until the 2000s.
+It has been officially recognized in France since 1981 and a real enthusiasm for this method of cultivation only appears from the 2000s.

-The year 2020, however marked by the health crisis and a significant decline in champagne sales, should be a record year in terms of conversion to organic farming, confirming the interest shown in this method of cultivation, by winegrowers and now, by cooperatives and Champagne Houses.
+The year 2020, however marked by the health crisis and a significant decline in champagne sales, is a record year in terms of conversion to organic farming, a real turning point taken by professionals in the appellation.
+The interest in this environmental certification, initially driven by the winegrowers, is now confirmed by that of the cooperatives and Champagne Houses.

-Sources : ORAB Bio en Grand EST – AGENCE BIO
+Sources : ORAB Bio en Grand EST – AGENCE BIO, Organismes Certificateurs